clewisdavis/The-Joy-of-React/course-notes.md

 - In another example, if you remove an instance from the DOM, conditionally render a component based on some handler.
 React will destroy that instance and any state that is held within that component.
 - If state is stored in an instance of a component, and that component is removed by React, than you loose anything stored in state.
 - The example below, state is stored in the footer.
 When you toggle the button to display the footer.
-When you toggle the footer off, React removes that intance, destroys it from the DOM, and any state stored within the footer.
+When you toggle the footer off, React removes that instance, destroys it from the DOM, and any state stored within the footer.

 ```JAVASCRIPT
 import React from 'react';